 Step 5: Decide On Your Budget and Schedule

 Set your budget either daily, lifetime, or daily and lifetime.

 Keep in mind that your daily budget must be at least $10.00 a day, and the lifetime budget minimum is $100.00.

 Select your schedule, whether your ad will run continuously or end on a certain date.

 You have bidding options as well, but we’d leave these at the default settings if you’re just starting out.

 Step 6: Conversion Tracking

-This is optional, but you can connect any conversions you have set up to any new ads that you create here.
+The last step in LinkedIn advertising is optional, but you can connect any conversions you have set up to any new ads that you create here.

 This is helpful for tracking valuable conversions across campaigns.

 So there goes our guide to LinkedIn advertising.
 We hope you found it helpful and learned something new today.